 How to do this:

-Once you’re done with your popup design, head over to the Display Rules, where you can see all the available triggers and targeting options.
+Once you’re done with your popup design, head to the Display Rules, where you can see all the available triggers and targeting options.
 Turn on the Exit Intent Trigger.
 Don’t forget to click Next or Publish Changes once done.

 2. Show related product recommendations and let shoppers add them to their cart in one click